• Facebook

 • Noodles: Swap out the egg noodles for any type of short pasta such as penne, farfalle, fusilli or even macaroni.

-• Soup: Any flavor of cream soup can be used here, I recommend trying cream of celery or cream of mushroom for a dfferent flavor.
+• Soup: You can use any flavor of cream soup.
+I recommend trying cream of celery or cream of mushroom for a different flavor.

 • Veggies: Amp up the flavor with extra vegetables such as sauteed mushrooms and onions, fresh spinach leaves or fresh diced tomatoes.